diskun00/runtime-adjustments-experiments/README.md

 * Usage

-    The entry class is `de.tuberlin.cit.adjustments.EllisScaleOutListener`
+    The entry class is `de.tuberlin.dos.adjustments.EllisScaleOutListener`

     You can either set it as an additional listener in Spark (which can be transparent to users), or you can explicitly create it in your Spark applications.

 * Dataset Generator
+  1. Vandermonde and Points

-  The generators are in `de.tuberlin.cit.datagens`.
+      The generators are in `/src` folder under package `de.tuberlin.dos.datagens`.

+  2. Multiclass

+      The generator is in `/python` folder.

 * Workload

-  Workloads are located in `de.tuberlin.cit.jobs.v2_1`.
+  Workloads are located in `de.tuberlin.dos.jobs.v2_1`.